 The Sarens Management system is constantly improved by means of internal audits: local, cross and Group SHEQ, and external audits.
 A unique Sarens Year Action Plan for each Business Unit is followed up in the monthly management meetings and an annual management review so that any necessary remedial and prevention measures can promptly be taken to improve performance and efficiency.

 This policy statement is available on www.sarens.com and published in all our offices world wide.
-It will be regularly reviewed (at least every year) by the Sarens Group Management to ensure that it remains line with Sarensobjectives and strategic priorities.
+It will be regularly reviewed (at least every year) by the Sarens Group Management to ensure that it remains in line with Sarens objectives and strategic priorities.

 CHIEF EXECUTIVE OFFICER